A sports shoe designed with the needs of nurses in mind?

-These shoes are perfect for nurses who are constantly on the move as well as for the gym on your days off.
+These shoes are perfect for nurses who are constantly on the move and for the gym on their days off.
 They offer great support, cushioning, and durability.

 Nike React Infinity Run Women’s Flynit Running Shoes are designed for moving in multiple different directions, which is something nurses do all day long.

 - Higher foam stack heights provide a softer feel.
-A wider shape provides a more stable ride, helping release energy with every step.
+A wider shape offers a more stable ride, helping release energy with every step.

 - The shape of the Nike React foam midsole is all about zonal performance, providing support for the 3 phases of a runner’s stride—flexibility at toe-off, a smooth ride at mid-stance, and cushioning at contact.